matthew-wong1/WebGlitch/README.md

 ## In progress:
 * Code is undergoing refactoring to remove tech debt
+* Code is undergoing updating so you don't have to specify as many paths
 * Changes are being made to how API calls are defined in JSON to make it more streamlined